 Papilledema: This is a condition where pressure in the brain causes your optic nerve to swell.
 This can lead to vision changes, such as double vision, blurriness, and short-term blindness.
 It usually lasts for a few seconds.
 Other symptoms include headaches and vomiting.
 Papilledema may be the result of a tumor, abscess, or blood clot.
 High blood pressure, an infection, and certain medications can also put pressure on the brain.

 Uhthoff phenomenon: This affects only people with multiple sclerosis (MS) -- and it’s rare even among them.
 MS damages nerves, and it can make them more sensitive to heat.
 With Uhthoff phenomenon, a rise in your body temperature worsens your symptoms.
 It lasts less than a day.
 You can lose your vision in one or both eyes.
-You may also feel weaker, number, or dizzier than usual.
+You may also feel weaker, more numb, or dizzier than usual.
 Triggers for the condition include exercise, a fever, a hot bath, sun exposure, and stress.
 Your MS treatment should help prevent this and other complications.